 What are the risks and side effects to the mother or baby?

-The ultrasound is a noninvasive procedure that, when used properly, has not demonstrated fetal harm.
+The ultrasound is a noninvasive procedure which, when used properly, has not demonstrated fetal harm.
 The long term effects of repeated ultrasound exposures on the fetus are not fully known.
 It is recommended that ultrasound only be used if medically indicated.

 Answers to common questions related to an ultrasound/ sonogram exam: